Business:

 Swimming studio

-“I live in a town of 6,000 people which is three and a half hours away from Perth, which is on the west southwest tip of Australia,” said O'Beirne.
-“So it's three and a half hours away from the world's most isolated city.”
+“I live in a town of 6,000 people which is three and a half hours away from Perth, which is on the west-southwest tip of Australia,” said O’Beirne.
+“So it’s three and a half hours away from the world’s most isolated city.”

-O'Beirne, who swam Olympic trials in the UK and was an avid Masters Swim club participant in Australia before having her three children, also wanted to give women an alternative to a traditional gym workout.
+O’Beirne, who swam in Olympic trials in the UK and was an avid Masters Swim club participant in Australia before having her three children, also wanted to give women an alternative to a traditional gym workout.

-“I would see all these people swimming and think ‘Oh my goodness, if I could just tell them how to swim better, their life would be better’," she said.
+“I would see all these people swimming and think ‘Oh my goodness if I could just tell them how to swim better, their life would be better’,” she said.

 O'Beirne started out by offering three levels of swim classes, in 10-week blocks.
 She tracked attendance and purchases in spreadsheets.
 She realized that the lack of flexibility in her pricing options was turning some customers off, but she didn’t know how she would manage more.

 “I was second-guessing and just playing with spreadsheets.
 It was horrific,” O’Beirne remembered.
 “And then I was able to grow my business and take on an employee with a new location.
-And I had been wanting to do this but was sort of going...’But how will I manage the money side of things?’
-Because some people pay me cash, some people pay by credit card, some people bank transfer.
+And I had been wanting to do this but was sort of going…’But how will I manage the money side of things?’
+Some people pay me cash, some people pay by credit card, some people bank transfer.
 ‘How will I be able to manage this money from a different location?’

-“I couldn't see how to do it with a spreadsheet,” she said.
-At the time, Swimming Women had 300 participants, a pretty big deal for such a small, isolated community, and way to many to manage on paper.
+“I couldn’t see how to do it with a spreadsheet,” she said.
+At the time, Swimming Women had 300 participants, a pretty big deal for such a small, isolated community, and way too many to manage on paper.

 O'Beirne and her husband Cam, who has a background in IT, started researching fitness business software.